Chapter 17.12

 B. “Capacity” means the maximum sustainable flow rate at which vehicles or persons can be expected to traverse a point or uniform segment of a lane or roadway during a specified time period, usually expressed as vehicles per hour, passengers per hour, or persons per hour.

-E. “Finance director” means the finance director of the city of Shelton or his/her designee.
+G. “Finance director” means the finance director of the city of Shelton or his/her designee.

-F. “Impact fee” or “traffic impact fee” means a payment of money imposed upon development approval to pay for public streets and roads needed to serve new growth and development, and that is reasonably related to the new development that creates additional demand and need for public streets and roads, that is a proportionate share of the cost of the public streets and roads, and that is used for public streets and roads that reasonably benefit the new development.
+H. “Impact fee” or “transportation impact fee” means a payment of money imposed upon development approval to pay for public streets and roads needed to serve new growth and development, and that is reasonably related to the new development that creates additional demand and need for public streets and roads, that is a proportionate share of the cost of the public streets and roads, and that is used for public streets and roads that reasonably benefit the new development.
 “Impact fee” does not include a reasonable permit or application fee otherwise established by city council resolution.

-H. “Jurisdiction” means a municipality or county.
+I. “Jurisdiction” means a municipality or county.

-I. “Off-site transportation road improvement” means improvement, except a frontage improvement, to an existing or proposed city road or street outside the boundaries of a development, which improvement is required or recommended in accordance with this title.
+J. “Off-site transportation road improvement” means improvement, except a frontage improvement, to an existing or proposed city road or street outside the boundaries of a development, which improvement is required or recommended in accordance with this title.

-K. “Service area” means a geographic area defined by ordinance or intergovernmental agreement in which a defined set of public streets and roads provides service to the development within the area.
+M. “Service area” means a geographic area defined by ordinance or intergovernmental agreement in which a defined set of public streets and roads provides service to the development within the area.

-M. “System improvements” means public facilities that are included in the capital facilities plan and are designed to provide service areas within the community at large, in contrast to project improvements.
+O. “System improvements” means public facilities that are included in the capital facilities plan and are designed to provide service areas within the community at large, in contrast to project improvements.
 (Ord.
-1921-0518 (part), 2018; Ord.
-1811-1012 § 1, 2012: Ord.
-1733-1008 § 1 (part), 2009)
+2020-0224 § 2, 2024)

 17.12.030 Geographic scope.

-17.12.040 Imposition of traffic impact fees.
+17.12.040 Imposition of transportation impact fees.

-B. Traffic impact fees:
+B. Transportation impact fees:

 1. Shall only be imposed for system improvements that are reasonably related to the new development;